MatrixDJ96/EZBlocker2/README.md

 Block ads:
 - To prevent ads on Spotify from loading EZBlocker 2 must apply <b>hosts patches</b> on your system.
 These patches to be applied should require administrator rights.

+### Error reporting

+EZBlocker 2 will create a log with all errors detected.
+If you want to open a problem on GitHub, it would be better to attach that log to receive a better solution.

 #

 ### [Download for Windows][8]